 The Main Sensory Complaints to Plan Around

-Texture and material
+Texture and Material

-Waistband tightness
+Waistband Tightness

-Bulk between the legs
+Bulk Between the Legs

 Temperature

-Absorbent materials can feel warm overnight, especially in high-absorption products.
-Children who already overheat or have thermoregulation differences may find this intolerable.
-Lighter, breathable products matter more in summer; pairing any product with a bamboo or moisture-wicking fitted sheet can help.
+Absorbent materials can feel warm overnight, which may be intolerable for children who overheat or have thermoregulation differences.
+Lighter, breathable products are especially important in summer.
+Pairing products with bamboo or moisture-wicking sheets can help.

-Leg elastics
+Leg Elastics

 Product Options: What Is Available and Who It Suits